 Clothing and Equipment

 Wing Chun the clothing can be varied in many schools you need comfortable trousers normally black and mainly T-shirts with the club emblem on the T-shirt.
-With some kung fu shoes, The equipment in Wing Chun like the weapons which consist of long stick and butterfly knives and of course not a weapon the wooden dummy this is taught to the most senior students once they reach the correct level.
+With some kung fu shoes, The equipment in Wing Chun like the weapons which consist of long stick and butterfly knives.
+Not a weapon the wooden dummy this is taught to the most senior students once they reach the correct level.
 The wooden dummy can be purchased and there are many types, please see my post on wooden dummies here.

 Mok-Gar being a classic Chinese martial art, wear a white T-shirt and the different coloured trousers in this case the trousers are orange and black stripe down the side again wear kung fu shoes.
 There are also a number of sashes for grading s various colours.
 The use weapons and there is a vast array of weapons including three section staff, spear, staff, split staff butterfly knives, broadsword, Taiji sword three sections and nine section steel whips you can get the full details from this a great book.